-Alzheimer's disease is the most common cause of dementia.
-It was first described in 1906 by German psychiatrist and neuropathologist Alois Alzheimer, who observed the pathological hallmarks of the disease-abnormal clumps of protein (beta-amyloid plaques) and tangled bundles of protein fibers (neurofibrillary tangles)-in the brain of a female patient who had experienced memory loss, language problems, and unpredictable behavior.
-An important breakthrough was the invention of the photomicrograph in the early 1900s by Solomon Carter Fuller, an African American psychiatrist; this key innovation provided a method for taking photographs through the lens of a microscope, allowing visualization of amyloid plaques and neurofibrillary tangles.
+Alzheimer disease is the most common cause of dementia.
+It was first described in 1906 by German psychiatrist and neuropathologist Alois Alzheimer, who observed the pathologic hallmarks of the disease-abnormal clumps of protein (β -amyloid plaques) and tangled bundles of protein fibers (neurofibrillary tangles)-in the brain of a woman who had experienced memory loss, language problems, and unpredictable behavior.
+An important breakthrough was the invention of the photomicrograph in the